How can I make my writing more formal?

 Brainstorm ideas about a current issue, for example, the environment, and compare/discuss the effectiveness of language used in the form present progressive passive tense (1) or past perfect passive (2).
 Rewrite sentences in the active voice – see also silly sentences

 Habitats are being destroyed.

 Habitats have been destroyed.

 Animals have been killed.

 ACELY1711: Interpreting, analysing, evaluating: Analyse how text structures and language features work together to meet the purpose of a text.

-EN3-6B: Outcome 6: uses knowledge of sentence structure, grammar, punctuation and vocabulary to respond to and compose clear and cohesive texts in different media and technologies (EN3-6B) - Understand and apply knowledge of language forms and features: experiment using a range of language features, eg connectives, topic sentences, active and passive voice and nominalisation
+EN3-6B: Outcome 6: uses knowledge of sentence structure, grammar, punctuation and vocabulary to respond to and compose clear and cohesive texts in different media and technologies (EN3-6B) - Understand and apply knowledge of language forms and features: experiment using a range of language features, for example connectives, topic sentences, active and passive voice and nominalisation.